 The penalties for marijuana distribution increase in severity as the amount of marijuana possessed increases.
 Those penalties include:

-Any amount of marijuana concentrate is classified as a Schedule I substances and is subject to felony consequences.
+Any amount of marijuana concentrate is classified as a Schedule I substance and is subject to felony consequences.

 Under Florida law, distributing controlled substances to a child under 16 years of age can be charged as a first-degree felony, punishable by a mandatory minimum of 5 years in prison.